pydata/pydata-sphinx-theme/docs/community/topics/accessibility.md

 # Accessibility checks and manual auditing

-As part of our commitment to making this theme accessible, we run automated checks against all of the pages under [](../../examples/kitchen-sink/index.rst).
+As part of our commitment to making this theme accessible, we run automated checks against all the pages under [](../../examples/kitchen-sink/index.rst).

 The accessibility check is run every time that a pull request is created on GitHub.
 We forbid merging a pull request into the codebase if it breaks this